Skip to main content

 Women’s Money Matters, formerly Budget Buddies, builds the financial wellness, confidence, and security of women living on low-incomes through a unique program that combines instructional workshops and personal, one-to-one coaching.

-Media Contacts: Ariana Contreras
+Media Contact: Ariana Contreras

 520-456-5965